Harmony in Ultraviolet: Reception

-Nate Dorr for PopMatters said that the album was Hecker's finest work, and that it "pulls unlikely beauty out of jarring noise".
-Remix writer Christine Hsieh said that the album was "those rare albums that creeps unnoticed into the listener's headspace".
-A writer for Sputnikmusic gave it a perfect score out of five, and described it as a "bit of a drug trip reverie".
-P. Funk writing for Tiny Mix Tapes noted that the album had similar tones to Hecker's Radio Amor, and that one of the strengths of the album was its structure to explain that "there's a strange logic to the way sounds mutate into one another".
-Michael Henning for independent magazine Treblezine compared the album to Brian Eno's On Land, to say that Harmony in Ultraviolet is equally "organic", although more "digital".
+Critics also compared Harmony in Ultraviolet to other albums.
+Dusteds Emerson Dameron compared it to Hecker's earlier works, to say that Harmony in Ultraviolets artwork and structure "suggest a heavy, shenanigan-free affair", while his older works were described as more lonesome and sad.
+P. Funk writing for Tiny Mix Tapes noted that the album had similar tones to Hecker's Radio Amor, and that one of the strengths of it was its structure.
+Funk also commented on how sounds change into each other, describing it as strange.
+Michael Henning for independent magazine Treblezine compared the album to Brian Eno's On Land, in which Harmony in Ultraviolet was equally "organic", although more "digital".

+The album was featured in multiple listicles.
 Pitchfork called Harmony in Ultraviolet the ninth best ambient album of all time and the fourteenth best album of 2006.
-Writers for Treblezine put the album in its list of "10 Essential Ambient Albums" and its list of the twenty best Kranky albums.
-In a list from writers of Pitchfork, where each writer lists their favorite albums from 2006, the album would be listed ten times.
-After the release of Love Streams (2016), Hecker's eighth album, Lindsey Rhoades for Stereogum said that Harmony in Ultraviolet was the second best album in his discography.
+Mark Richardson on the ambient list explained: "It makes you feel small, one speck on a pale blue dot.
+Harmony is the rare ambient album that begs to be played loud."
+In another list from the publication, where each writer lists their favourite albums from 2006, the album would be listed ten times.
+Writers for Treblezine put Harmony in Ultraviolet in its list of "10 Essential Ambient Albums" and its list of the twenty best Kranky albums.
+After the release of Love Streams (2016), Hecker's eighth album, Lindsey Rhoades from Stereogum ranked Harmony in Ultraviolet as the second best album in his discography.